sparkflows/sparkflows-docs/docs/aws/user-guide/copy-to-s3.rst

 Now, the EMR cluster would have access to the S3 buckets.

-REFERENCE : Creating Access Key & Secret Key
+REFERENCE : Create Access Key & Secret Key
 --------------

-1. You need to create a user with programmatic access by following the steps here: (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
+1. You need to create a user with programmatic access.
+Please follow the steps provided here: (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).

 2. Next, you need to create an IAM policy that defines the access limit of the user in your AWS account.
-It's important to grant only restricted access access to the user within your account.
-Refer the document available at the below link for further information on creating IAM Policies: (https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html).
+It's important to grant only restricted access to the user within your account.
+Refer the document available at the below link for further information on how to create IAM Policies: (https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html).